sushilsridhar/git-commands/README.md

 git commit --amend -m "new commit message"
 git push --force (force flag will overwrite the remote branch with local branch)

+### 6. Get origin url details
+git config --get remote.origin.url  (use this if network connectivity is down)
+git remote show origin (needs internet to connect to remote repository to get details)